 Getting a family ready for family photos can seem daunting.
 Before her session, one mother told me that it’s always such a hassle trying to pull together outfits for her kids.
 I get it, especially if you have multiple kids, trying to coordinate everyone can be challenging.
-However, I want to help you with these tips on how to dress your kids for family photos.
+However, I want to help you with these tips on dressing your kids for family photos.

-This is a longer post, but stick with me.
-At the end I will even include a few of my favorite places for kids clothes that photograph (and wear) beautifully.
+The first few tips will most likely surprise you.
+Read until the end though, I include a few of my favorite places for kids’ clothes that photograph (and wear) beautifully.
 Make sure you’re brushed up on what to wear for family photos tips as you’re thinking about the kids outfits too!

 Consider coordinating options as you refresh your child’s wardrobe each season.

 So this first tip may sound crazy to many of you.
 I must confess, I love picking out outfits for my kids.
 Yup, I’m a nerd, and I think about it way in advance.
 By doing so, I relieve a lot of stress when it comes time to put together outfits.
 So in the spring and fall when I’m already shopping for my kids, I try to purchase items for my kids that coordinate.

 I would say the most difficult part of coordinating outfits is how many shades of colors there are and they don’t match.
 So if the colors you’ve chosen for your family photo session are navy and white with pops of yellow and red, you want to make sure the reds and yellows are the same across your kids.

 What do I mean?
 Well, look in your closet and grab a red shirt.
 Now without holding onto that shirt, go do the same thing and find red in everyone else’s.
 Chances are, those reds are all different and will clash.
 You could have Christmas red, faded red, orangey red, and the list goes on.

 To avoid this problem, I suggest sticking with one store when you buy your kid’s clothing for family photos.
 Each season they will have colors that you can find across all of the kids’ clothing – from infant to teenager.